bgayman/FlipBook/README.md

     private func animateMyAnimatingView(_ completion: () -> Void) { ... }
 }
 ```
 You can checkout a complete [iOS example](https://github.com/bgayman/FlipBookExampleiOS) and [macOS example](https://github.com/bgayman/FlipBookExamplemacOS).
-On macOS, remember to set `wantsLayer` to `true` as FlipBook depends on rendering `CALayer`s for snapshoting.
+On macOS, remember to set `wantsLayer` to `true` as FlipBook depends on rendering `CALayer`s for snapshotting.

 ### Creating an Asset from Images